Adrian Hill (American football official)

-T. Adrian Hill is an American professional football official in the National Football League (NFL) since the 2010 NFL season, wearing uniform number 29.
+Tracy Adrian Hill (born 1964) is an American professional football official in the National Football League (NFL) since the 2010 NFL season, who wears uniform number 29.

 Early life

 Hill was born in Washington, D.C. and raised mostly in upstate New York.
 He did not play football in high school because he was undersized.
 He would play the role of referee when his friends played pickup football.

 Hill earned degrees in electrical and software engineering and computer science from the University at Buffalo before moving to the Washington metropolitan area to work as a software engineer for Westinghouse Electric Corporation.
 To make extra money, he responded to a newspaper ad for football officials and spent the next fourteen years officiating high school football games as a side job.
 He made $13 per game as a youth football referee.

 Officiating career

 Hill's first college football officiating experience came in 2004 in the Mid-Eastern Athletic Conference.
 He was an official in Conference USA, where he worked at the referee position.
 In 2007, Hill worked four games in the now-defunct NFL Europe league as a line judge.

 Hill was hired by the NFL in 2010 and made his first appearance during a September 12, 2010, game between the Washington Redskins and Dallas Cowboys at FedExField as a line judge.
 He was promoted to referee with the start of the 2019 NFL season following the retirements of Pete Morelli and Walt Coleman.
 He worked as a line judge, side judge, and field judge before being promoted to referee, the seventh African-American to receive this honor.